 "(b) In order to make instruction as accessible as possible to all citizens, the teaching of curricular courses and of noncurricular extension courses at convenient locations away from institution campuses as well as on campuses is authorized and shall be encouraged.
-A pro rata portion of the established regular tuition rate charged a full-time student shall be charged a part-time student taking any curriculum course.
-In lieu of any tuition charge, the State Board of Community Colleges shall establish a uniform registration fee, or a schedule of uniform registration fees, to be charged students enrolling in extension courses for which instruction is financed primarily from State funds; provided, however, that the State Board of Community Colleges may provide by general and uniform regulations for waiver of tuition and registration fees for persons not enrolled in elementary or secondary schools taking courses leading to a high school diploma or equivalent certificate, for training courses for volunteer firemen, local fire department personnel, volunteer rescue and lifesaving department personnel, local rescue 1 2 and lifesaving department personnel, Radio Emergency Associated Citizens Team 3 (REACT) members when the REACT team is under contract to a county as an emergency 4 response agency, local law-enforcement officers, patients in State alcoholic rehabilitation 5 centers, all full-time custodial employees of the Department of Correction, employees of 6 the Department's Division of Adult Probation and Parole and employees of the Office of 7 Juvenile Justice-Department of Juvenile Justice and Delinquency Prevention required to be 8 certified under Chapter 17C of the General Statutes and the rules of the Criminal Justice 9 and Training Standards Commission, trainees enrolled in courses conducted under the 10 New and Expanding Industry Program, clients of sheltered workshops, clients of adult developmental activity programs, students in Health and Human Services Development 11 12 Programs, juveniles of any age committed to the Office of Juvenile Justice-Department of Juvenile Justice and Delinquency Prevention by a court of competent jurisdiction, prison 13 14 inmates, and members of the North Carolina State Defense Militia as defined in G.S.
-15 127A-5 and as administered under Article 5 of Chapter 127A of the General Statutes.
-Provided further, tuition shall be waived for senior citizens attending institutions 16 17 operating under this Chapter as set forth in Chapter 115B of the General Statutes, Tuition 18 Waiver for Senior Citizens.
+A pro rata portion of the established regular tuition rate charged a fulltime student shall be charged a part-time student taking any curriculum course.
+In lieu of any tuition charge, the State Board of Community Colleges shall establish a uniform registration fee, or a schedule of uniform registration fees, to be charged students enrolling in extension courses for which instruction is financed primarily from State funds; provided, however, that the State Board of Community Colleges may provide by general and uniform regulations for waiver of tuition and registration fees for persons not enrolled in elementary or secondary schools taking courses leading to a high school diploma or equivalent certificate, for training courses for volunteer firemen, local fire department personnel, volunteer rescue and lifesaving department personnel, local rescue and lifesaving department personnel, Radio Emergency Associated Citizens Team (REACT) members when the REACT team is under contract to a county as an emergency response agency, local law-enforcement officers, patients in State alcoholic rehabilitation centers, all full-time custodial employees of the Department of Correction, employees of the Department's Division of Adult Probation and Parole and employees of the Office of Juvenile Justice-Department of Juvenile Justice and Delinquency Prevention required to be certified pursuant to Chapter 17C of the General Statutes and the rules of the Criminal Justice and Training Standards Commission, trainees enrolled in courses conducted under the New and Expanding Industry Program, clients of sheltered workshops, clients of adult developmental activity programs, students in Health and Human Services Development Programs, juveniles of any age committed to the Office of Juvenile Justice Department of Juvenile Justice and Delinquency Prevention by a court of competent jurisdiction, prison inmates, and members of the North Carolina State Defense Militia as defined in G.S.
+127A-5 and as administered pursuant to Article 5 of Chapter 127A of the General Statutes.
+Provided further, tuition shall be waived for senior citizens attending institutions operating pursuant to this Chapter as set forth in Chapter 115B of the General Statutes, Tuition Waiver for Senior Citizens.
 Provided further, tuition shall also be waived for all courses taken by high school students at community colleges in accordance with G.S.
-115D-20(4) 19 20 and this section."
-21
+115D-20(4) and this section."